Meebleeps/MeeBleeps-Freaq-FM-Synth/readme.md

 Copyright (C) 2022 Meebleeps

 ***

+## Important build-notes

-__Important build-notes:__ my builds have used normally-closed switches, so the code assumes this.
+- My builds have used normally-closed switches, so the code assumes this.
 09 May 2022: Added complier switches to handle normally-open switches
-__Important build-notes:__ If you have issues with the binary size being too big for the arduino, this may be due to different compiler (I use VSCode & PlatformIO) or different bootloader in the Arduino (not sure which I have, but am compiling to Elegoo brand arduino nano).
+- If you have issues with the binary size being too big for the arduino, this may be due to different compiler (I use VSCode & PlatformIO) or different bootloader in the Arduino (not sure which I have, but am compiling to Elegoo brand arduino nano).
 09 May 2022: Added complier switches to reduce waveforms by 1 and save 2KB
 - See complile options in MutantFMSynthOptions.h to alter switch type or compile size
+- Do not install the Mozzi library from PlatformIO in VSCode, it's outdated and will not build successfully.
+Instead, install its [latest git master branch](https://github.com/sensorium/Mozzi) to `lib/mozzi`.
+- The default settings target the Nano ATmega328 with the new bootloader.
+If you have avrdude errors during upload, you might have the old bootloader: change both instances of `nanoatmega328new` to `nanoatmega328` in `plaformio.ini`.

 ***